andykuszyk/andykuszyk.github.io/2020-07-24-prometheus-histograms.md

 Each time the histogram is scraped by Prometheus, the values are not reset.
 This means that the counts in each bucket are cumulative over the lifetime of the metric (at least in the memory of each process) and that it's really the *change* in each bucket's values the tells us the distribution of observations since the last scrape.

 ## An example
 Let's put all of these ideas into practice.
-The examples below can all be found [here](https://github.com/andykuszyk/prometheus-histogram-example) along with a Docker Compose file for running a sample application, Prometheus and Grafana.
+The examples below can all be found [here](https://github.com/andykuszyk/prometheus-histogram-example) along with a Docker Compose file for running a sample application and Prometheus.

 ### Example application
 Let's start with an example application, written in Go.
 To begin with, let's configure the application to listen for HTTP requests on port 8080 and handle Prometheus scrapes on the `/metrics` route: